Tiger Sarll: World War II

 After being turned down by the War Office a second time, Sarll found work as a firefighter with the Thames River Police.
-During as one of the Little Ships of Dunkirk, Sarll rowed a canoe over the English Channel, rescuing only one person whom he dropped off with one of the larger ships.
+During the evacuation of Dunkirk, Sarll rowed a canoe over the English Channel, rescuing only one person whom he dropped off with one of the larger ships.
 He worked during The Blitz, saving people from incendiary bombs.
 He spent most of his time collecting munitions from the beach and dropping them off at a nearby destroyer.
 He got badly injured when a German soldier stabbed him in the arm with a bayonet.
 The officer in charge saw that Sarll was a civilian and let him go.
 Sarll joined the Royal Air Force in 1940 as a pilot officer, going on to become a flight lieutenant.

 By 1940, four of Sarll's sons and three of his daughters were in the Royal Air Force and two of his sons were awarded the Distinguished Flying Cross.
 One of his sons was a wing commander.